treelogic-swe/aws-mock/README.md

 - Clean up terminated mock instances after a pre-defined period (as genuine EC2 does).
 - [Done] <del>Write an error xml response for all those unimplemented actions (in MockEC2QueryHandler.writeReponse). </del>
 - [Done] <del>Improve the exception handling. </del>
+- Add configurable percentage of failure on request processing. (e.g. 1% of runInstance requests receive error responses saying "fail to run new instance".)